Applies to England, Northern Ireland and Wales

-Privacy notice for pupils, students, learners and trainees
+Privacy notice for pupils, students, learners, and trainees

-The Learning Records Service (LRS) Issue you an Unique Learner Number.
-The LRS issues ULNs to learners in England, Wales and Northern Ireland, and is operated by the Education and Skills Funding Agency (ESFA), an executive agency of the Department for Education (DfE) in England.
+The information you supply is used by the Learning Records Service (LRS).
+The LRS issues Unique Learner Numbers (ULN) and creates Personal Learning Records across England, Wales, and Northern Ireland, and is operated by the Department for Education (DfE) in England.
 This privacy notice explains how we use your personal information.
 For the purposes of relevant data protection legislation, the DfE is the data controller for personal information processed.

-How we use your personal information
+How we will use your information

-The LRS uses your information to:
+The aims of LRS are to: